Empty-nesters should make these moves throughout the year to

 you're just average, you deserve about $225 a month extra.
 Try our

 easy withholding calculator

 now to see if you deserve more allowances.

 Be aggressive if your employer offers a medical reimbursement

 account -- sometimes called a flex plan.
 These plans let you divert

 part of your salary to an account which you can then tap to pay

 medical bills.
 The advantage?
 You avoid both income and Social

 Security tax on the money, and that can save you 20% to 35% or more

 compared with spending after-tax money.
-Starting in 2013, the
+The maximum you can

 Stash cash in a self-employed retirement account.